Wylhelm/neuralux-ai-layer/QUICK_REFERENCE.md

 **Note:** You MUST use `--hotkey` to enable the Ctrl+Space hotkey.
 Press Esc to hide.

 Shortcuts and tips:
-- Tray → Settings: choose LLM/STT models, save defaults; tray → About Neuralux
+- Tray → Settings: choose LLM/STT/Image Gen models, sizes, and steps
+- 🎨 **Image Generation**: Click paint button, enter prompt, wait for generation
-- Slash palette: type `/` to browse commands; `/web <query>` or “search the web for …” for web search
+- Slash palette: type `/` to browse commands; `/web <query>` or "search the web for …" for web search
 - OCR region select: `/ocr select` (install `slop`)
-- Conversation: “Continue chat” uses last OCR as context; “Start fresh” clears memory
+- Conversation: "Continue chat" uses last OCR/image as context; "Start fresh" clears memory
+- **Movable window**: Drag the "≡ Neuralux ≡" header to reposition

 See `OVERLAY.md` for Wayland tips, tray setup, and troubleshooting.